 The Hound (1m)

 A solo one-act from the classic, short horror story by H.P.
 Lovecraft.
 Originally produced as part of Things At The Doorstep: An Evening of Horror Based on the Works of H.P.
 Lovecraft at Manhattan Theatre Source, NYC, March 2011. (available at New Play Exchange).
 Photo by John Watts.
 “A brilliantly skillful production.
 How could North Shore Theatre [Productions] possibly succeed in bringing this story to the stage?
 The answer is through ingenuity, a shrewd and judicious altering of the text, and a terrific performance by adapter Greg Oliver Bodine.”
 5 STARS –DC Theatre Scene ~ “Deliciously creepy…a well-realized piece indeed…clever writing complemented by excellent sound and light make for a most entertaining evening.” —NYTheatre.com ~ “Greg Oliver Bodine’s adaptation of “The Hound” at Manhattan Theatre Source was perhaps the best Lovecraftian play I’ve seen in a long time.
 A good script, well acted and staged.” –Andrew Leman, Founding Member, H.P.
 Lovecraft Historical Society.

 Dark Soundings (1m)

-Two solo one-acts from “The Screaming Skull” and “The Upper Berth” by F. Marion Crawford (available at New Play Exchange).
+Two solo one-acts from “The Screaming Skull” and “The Upper Berth” by F. Marion Crawford.
 Photo by Charles Jeffreys. “[Dark Soundings] is something reminiscent of Masterpiece Theatre — very turn of the century, very warm, but somehow unsettling, because in its richness hides something sinister.” —Oyster Bay Guardian

 The Yellow Wallpaper (1w)